Ted Kadonoff, Clayton Poon, & Lisa Matsugu on Noxious Obs

 3 students in a brass band and their latest EP

-Noxious Obs Society (called “Nox” by some folks whom I talked to) dropped this brass band EP on November 8, 2020, and you can check it out here:
+Noxious Obs Society (called “Nox” by some folks whom I talked to) dropped this brass band EP on November 8, 2020.

 I chose to publish long after the release date for two good reasons:

 - The EP’s title.
 What better time to do it than the first feature of 2021?

 - This group is a large band of students, so I needed time to interview multiple members.

 Talking with three student band members about the project was a blast.
 They often reference Steve Clements (as “Mr. Clements” or just “Clements”), a brass musician who has taught bands at New Westminster Secondary School (NWSS) since the early 2000s.

 At NWSS, Clements has educated most, if not all, members of Noxious Obs.
 His son Will Clements recorded this project in the school’s band room and also mixed the tracks.

 Happy new year, and please enjoy my chats with: